 An encroachment means any type of object or item of personal property which exists wholly upon, or extends from a person’s premises onto, public lands.
 This includes, but is not limited to: fences, sheds, additions, garages, vehicles, recreational vehicles, and travel trailers.

+Municipal lands are owned by everyone and should be for everyone’s enjoyment.
+As stewards of public lands, we must act on issues of trespass when we become aware of them.
 The matter of public property being used as private property (either knowingly or unknowingly) is of particular concern to the District.
 The District of Sparwood has the responsibility to protect its parks, open space/greenspace and public reserves to ensure that they are used and enjoyed by all residents as originally intended and developed.

 Parks and Recreation Zone: Provides for sites for public and private parks and recreation purposes.
 This includes indoor and outdoor natural and human made amenities, as well as undeveloped lands that contribute positively to the human and natural environment.